RIKEN-RCCS/spark-k/examples/README.md

 * Scripts "run2x-xxx.sh" run tests of Spark-Perf.
 Spark-Perf is at https://github.com/databricks/spark-perf.
 Build is necessary.
 "run20" runs "SPARK_TESTS".  "run23" and "run24" runs only "PEARSON"
-qfrom MLLIB for varying node sizes.
+from MLLIB for varying node sizes.

-## Notes on run03-r.sh
+## Notes on RUN03

-It runs "ml.R" and "dataframe.R".
-Note "RSparkSQLExample.R" is not
+"run03-r.sh" runs "ml.R" and "dataframe.R".
+Note "RSparkSQLExample.R"
-included because it is missing while it appears in the recent source tree.
+is not included because it is missing while it appears in the recent source tree.

-## Notes on run04-r-data-manipulation.sh
+## Notes on RUN04

+"run04-r-data-manipulation.sh" runs data-manipulation.R, which needs
-Running "data-manipulation.R" needs some files to be downloaded.
+some files to be downloaded.
 Run "make data-manipulation-downloads" for them.

 * "flights.csv" from http://s3-us-west-2.amazonaws.com/.
 * "commons-csv-1.1.jar" from http://search.maven.org/.